Article I: Name

 ARTICLE III – Officers

 The Riverside County Young Democrats will compose of the Riverside County Young Democrats Executive Board and the remaining members.
 The Executive Board will consist of the officers of the Riverside County Young Democrats.
-The organization will have five (5) elected officers; up to but not exceeding (3) unelected, non-voting special representatives; and up to two (2) members-at-large.
+The organization will have seven (7) elected officers.

-Section 1: The five voting officers will be: Chair, Vice-Chair, Secretary Treasurer, Communications Director, and Policy Director.
+Section 1: The seven voting officers will be: Chair, Vice-Chair, Secretary, Treasurer, Policy and Political Director, and Communications Director, and Fundraising Director.

 Section 1: The Chair will be the chief executive officer for the organization.
 He/she will preside over all chapter meetings.
+He/she must be at least 18 years old, in order to co-sign the RCYD bank account.
 The Chair will have all of the following duties and powers.
-The absence of a specific power or duty from this list is not necessarily a denial of its existence.
+The absence of a specific power or duty from this list, is not a denial of its existence.

-- Act for and on behalf of the county chapter when they are not in session.
+B. Act for, and on behalf of, the county chapter when not in session.

-- Serve as delegation chair to the California Young Democrats state convention.
+E. Serve as delegation chair to the California Young Democrat’s state convention.

 Section 2: Vice-Chair.
 The Vice-Chair will have all the following duties and powers:

-- Appoint a co-chairperson of the Recruiting Committee, pending the approval of the Executive Board.
+B. Appoint a vice chair of the Recruiting Committee, pending the approval of the Executive Board.

-- Act as Chair Pro-Tempore in the absence of the Chair.
+C. Act as Chair Pro-Tempore in the absence of the Chair.
 In a case where the Chair’s office becomes vacant, the Vice-Chair will become the Chair automatically and will assume all powers, duties and responsibilities associated with that position.
-The office of the Vice Chair then is vacant and will be filled by an appointment by the new Chair, pending the approval of the Executive Board and the general body.
+The office of the Vice Chair then is vacant, and will be filled by an appointment of the new Chair, pending the approval of the Executive Board and the general body.

-Section 3: The chapter Secretary Treasurer shall have all the following duties and powers:
+Section 3: The RCYD Secretary shall have all the following duties and powers:

 Section 4: The chapter Communications Director shall have all the following duties & powers: